usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 The goal of identity validation is to collect from the applicant the most appropriate identity evidence (e.g., a passport or driver's license) and determine its authenticity, validity, and accuracy.
 Identity validation is made up of three process steps: collecting the appropriate identity evidence, confirming the evidence is genuine and authentic, and confirming the data contained on the identity evidence is valid, current, and related to a real-life subject.

 #### 5.2.1.
-Identity Evidence Characteristic Requirements
+Identity Evidence Quality Requirements

-This section provides requirements on the properties and qualities of identity evidence at a given IAL.
+This section provides quality requirements for identity evidence.

 #### 5.2.1.1.
 Scoring of Identity Evidence